 Specific areas addressed within program laboratories include: protein folding; regulation of gene expression; RNA processing and trafficking; protein synthesis and transport; membrane transport and channel function; drug action at cellular membranes and signal transduction; structural basis of protein and enzyme function; protein modeling; cell cycle control; DNA replication and repair; and neural development, differentiation and neurodegenerative disease.

-Laboratory research: Students are introduced to laboratory research by taking three semesters (one full year) of laboratory rotations consisting of full- or half-semester projects.
+Laboratory research: Students are introduced to laboratory research by taking three to five 8-week laboratory rotations during the first year of graduate study.
 Typically, students contact the faculty member in whose laboratory they would like to work to discuss the availability and planning of a rotation project.
 At the end of the first year, students select a Thesis Advisor and begin laboratory research in the Advisor’s laboratory.

 Qualifying Exam: Students typically take their PhD Qualifying exam in the Spring of their second year after completing the core course.
-Completion of one or two advanced topics courses is recommended to ensure the students are prepared for the exam.
+Completion of two advanced topics courses is recommended to ensure the students are prepared for the exam.
 The exam consists of an oral presentation and defense of an original research proposal based on the student’s own potential thesis work or any topic of the student’s choosing.
-The exam is usually taken in year two and successful completion of the exam marks the official entry of the student into thesis research.
+Successful completion of the exam marks the official entry of the student into thesis research.
 A detailed description of the qualifying exam guidelines can be found here.

 Research Presentation: All students in Thesis Research are required to give an annual research presentation to the Department in a Friday afternoon seminar series that runs from September through May each academic year.